CiscoDevNet/monitoring-as-code/ClusterMonitoring/DotNetCore/README.md

 ## Include-exclude namespaces

-When it comes to choosing which namespaces to monitor, there are two options available:
+When it comes to choosing which namespaces to monitor, there are two options below that are available, and usage of ClusterAgent configuration file (`custer-agent.yaml`) recommended to be used whenever possible.

 ### a) From the Controller UI panel

 1) In the upper-right corner, click the Settings icon > AppDynamics Agents.
 2) Select the Cluster Agents tab to display a list of clusters.
 Click Configure.
 3) Add or remove namespaces/projects

 ![UI namespaces](https://user-images.githubusercontent.com/23483887/101017420-fb59d380-3561-11eb-94a0-63aaf830151f.png)

 ### b) Using Cluster Agent configuration (recommended)